 Church Sponsorships

-MEA will match up to $1,000 for dorm students and $500 for village students of church sponsorship funds contributed by a church for a particular student.
-Applications must be signed by your local pastor or church board and returned to MEA.
+When a church sponsors a particular MEA student, MEA will match dollar for dollar up to $1,000 for dorm students and $500 for a village or online student.
+Applications must be signed by your local pastor or church board and returned to MEA before the match can be applied.

 MEA Scholarship (formerly Worthy Student)